matlux/chef-cookbooks-repo/README.md

         }
     }

-Call the file `henrietta.swa.gov.it` or your version of a [hostname.domain].
-You can use `nodes/vr01.local.json` as an example.
+Call the file `henrietta.swa.gov.it` inside the `nodes` directory` or your version of a [hostname.domain].

 Operations on remote nodes will be performed using SSH.
 You should consider [configuring ssh-agent](http://mah.everybody.org/docs/ssh) so you don't have to keep typing in your passwords.

 Finally, deploy your configuration to the remote machine and see the results.
 For example, lets deploy the above configuration to the `henrietta.swa.gov.it` host, which can be abbreviated as `henrietta` when calling `pocketknife`:

-    /path/of/your/choice/pocketknife_alt/bin/pocketknife henrietta
+    pocketknife henrietta

 When deploying a configuration to a node, `pocketknife` will check whether Chef and its dependencies are installed.
 It something is missing, it will prompt you for whether you'd like to have it install them automatically.